-Also Known As: Police Trojan or Computer-locking malware
+Also Known As: Police Trojan, Computer-locking malware, crypto virus, file encrypter

 Ransomware is malicious software that locks users' desktops and demands the payment of a sum of money (the ransom) to unlock it.
 There are two major types of ransomware infections.
 The first exploits the names of authorities (for example, the FBI) and makes fake accusations of various law infringements (for example, for downloading pirated software, watching prohibited pornography, etc.) in order to trick computer users into paying a fine for supposed law infringements.